jchatterjee/nycdsa_r_project/README.md

 CB_Full_Service.ipynb

+In addition, a duplicate notebook specific to that of electric bikes has been created to utilize a time frame (basically one month later) that has better data on electric bike usage:

+CB_Full_Service-eBike.ipynb

 At this point, all future work for the capstone project, which is derived from this one, shall be found at the following location: https://github.com/jchatterjee/nycdsa_capstone